maratai/craftery/fiber_arts/weaving_drafts_masterlist.md

 - Towels with Black Warp Stripes, plainweave and/or twill (pp. 6-13).
 - Towels with Colored Warp Stripes, plainweave/twill (pp. 14-15).

+## Five-Shaft Patterns
+- Placemats wtih "roses" in summer-and-winter, treadled in one of the X-&-O variations (ref.
+Sullivan and Tidball) (pp. 42-45), including matching napkins.

 ## Eight-Shaft Patterns